 Biography

-Edward Snowden’s 2013 disclosure of classified NSA documents revealed the scope of U.S. and allied mass surveillance programs, transforming debates about privacy, encryption, and government accountability.
+Edward Snowden’s 2013 disclosure of classified NSA documents revealed the scope of U.S. and allied mass surveillance programs, contributing to debates about privacy, encryption, and government accountability.
 Living in exile in Russia since 2013, Snowden continues to comment on digital rights, whistleblowing, and geopolitics.

 Role in Digital Politics

-• Surveillance Reform Catalyst: His leaks exposed programs like PRISM, XKeyscore, and bulk phone metadata collection, prompting global legislative reviews and lawsuits.
+- Impact on Surveillance Policy: His leaks exposed programs like PRISM, XKeyscore, and bulk phone metadata collection, prompting global legislative reviews and lawsuits.

-• Tech Industry Impact: Major tech companies accelerated encryption adoption, transparency reports, and legal challenges to government data requests.
+- Tech Industry Impact: In the years following the disclosures, major tech companies expanded encryption adoption, published transparency reports, and pursued legal challenges to government data requests.

-• Polarizing Figure: Celebrated by privacy advocates as a whistleblower while criticized by intelligence officials as a traitor; debates over amnesty continue.
+- Polarizing Figure: Described by privacy advocates as a whistleblower and by national security officials as having unlawfully disclosed classified information; debates over amnesty continue.

 Timeline